Ultra-Code/archsway/README.md

 ## INSTALLS
 - base-devel for Basic c/c++ build tools to build Arch Linux packages
-- lldb/gdb for debugging zig c and c++
+- lldb/gdb for debugging zig, c and c++
-- clang/gcc for c++ development
+- clang/gcc for c++ development with clangd
+- zig with zls for zig development
 - rustup with default profile and rust-analyzer component for rust development
-- zig with zls for zig development
+- install mesa for opengl and as dri userspace driver and intel-media-driver as va-api for intel
+- iptables-nft and nftable(automatically installed as a dependency of iptables-nft) for firewall configuration (enable the nftables service)
+- nmap and tcpdump for network analysis and auditing
 - yay for AUR packagem mangement
 - android-file-transfer with libmtp for connecting android phones mtp management
 - aria2 as download manager